Armanj88/Armanj88/README.md

 ### 👋 Hi, I'm Arman Jamshidi

 I'm a passionate developer, designer, and robotics enthusiast with a deep interest in building meaningful software and hardware solutions.
-My work spans across embedded systems, web development, automation, and machine learning, and I enjoy solving complex real-world problems by blending electronics with intelligent code.
+My work spans across embedded systems, web development, and automation, and I enjoy solving complex real-world problems by blending electronics with intelligent code.

 #### 🧠 What I Do
 - ⚡ **Embedded Systems & Robotics**: I work extensively with **ESP32**, **Arduino**, and real-time operating systems like **FreeRTOS**.
 Whether it's controlling sensors and actuators or optimizing low-level performance, I love pushing microcontrollers to their limits.
 - 💻 **Full-Stack & WordPress Development**: I build dynamic websites and web apps with **HTML**, **CSS**, **JavaScript**, **PHP**, and **Python**.
 I also develop custom themes and plugins for **WordPress**.
 - 🎨 **Design & UI/UX**: I believe that design and usability are just as important as functionality.
 My interfaces are user-friendly, clean, and purpose-driven.
-- 🤖 **Computer Vision & AI**: I'm currently working on intelligent robotics projects using **OpenMV**, **Raspberry Pi**, and **machine learning models** for color detection, navigation, and autonomous decision-making.
-- 🔧 **Maker Culture**: I design custom PCBs in **Altium Designer**, prototype with sensors like **APDS9960**, multiplexers, and integrate hardware modules into larger systems.

 #### 🛠 Languages & Tools I Use
 ```bash